 Basic information about images

 CSC provides a set of standard images that are well suited for cloud use.
-In most cases you can use these images instead of creating your own.
-These images are created automatically using a tool called diskimage-builder.
-If you are interested in the details about how these images are created, see this GitHub page.
-These images are updated at regular intervals so that they contain the latest security updates at the time virtual machines are launched.
+In most cases, you can use these images instead of creating your own.
+The images are created automatically using diskimage-builder.
+If you are interested in the details of how these images are created, see this GitHub page.
+The images are updated at regular intervals so that they contain the latest security updates at the time virtual machines are launched.

 It is possible that for some use cases the automatically created images are not suitable.
-In this case it is possible to create your own images and use them instead.
-However, there are some caveats that you need to consider when creating your own images that you would not need to consider when using the default images.
-For more information you can look in our advanced images page
+In this case, it is possible to create your own images and use them instead.
+However, there are some caveats to consider when creating your own images that you would not need to consider when using the default images.
+For more information,, see Advanced images

 The images provided by CSC are mostly the same as upstream.

-- Most of the images comes with the pre-configured username
+- Most of the images come with the pre-configured username

 cloud-user, though there are some exceptions to this rule.

-- We are making sure that the images are updated before releasing them so that we are sure that they work.
+- We make sure that the images are updated before releasing them, so that we are sure that they work.

 - We enable automatic updates.